carla-simulator/carla/Docs/build_linux_ue5.md

 The package will be generated in the directory `$CARLA_PATH/Build/Package`

+To build a development package, use the `package-development` target.
+This will build a package that outputs logs for debugging.

 ## Run the package

-Run the package with the following command.
+Run the package with the following command from inside the package root folder.

 ```sh
 ./CarlaUnreal.sh